Difficulty speaking after stroke is common

-When someone is recovering from a stroke, they have both physical and cognitive challenges to overcome.
-One common cognitive side effect of stroke is a disorder called aphasia.
+When someone is recovering from a stroke, there are both physical and cognitive challenges to overcome.

-Aphasia doesn’t affect someone’s intelligence, but it does prevent them from being able to use or understand words.
-Seniors with aphasia might have trouble speaking or finding the right words.
+Aphasia doesn’t affect intelligence, but people with this condition might have trouble speaking or finding the right words.
 They may also have problems understanding conversations, reading, writing, and using numbers.

-We found a tip sheet from the American Stroke Association that has effective communication tips for talking with someone who has speech problems after stroke.
-It also includes suggestions to help your older adult express themselves more easily.
+We found a helpful tip sheet from the American Stroke Association that makes it easier to communicate with someone who’s having difficulty speaking after stroke.
+It also includes suggestions to help them express themselves more easily.

 Tips for improving communication with someone who has aphasia

 Recommended for you: